Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements

 \subsection{Interpretation of Results}

-In our opinion, \SystemName{} and RIPE Atlas have the most similar architecture due to their community-driven and open-source approach.
-While RIPE Atlas is more established and older, \SystemName{} has unique benefits and use cases that RIPE Atlas may not cover. \SystemName{} is a modern solution that focuses on user experience and casual/commercial use cases. \SystemName{} developers worked on making its \FrontEnd{} intuitive to target every user base, including experts.
-This focus also makes it easier for non-technical users to run measurements quickly, which makes \SystemName{} more approachable to resource-constrained small businesses.
-They can lack technical experts, but the \FrontEnd{}'s intuitive interface helps all users's learning curve.
-In addition, RIPE Atlas requires at least \$5000 to earn credits via donations while \SystemName{} is only \$1 \cite{b10}.
+We believe that \GlobalpingSystemName{} and RIPE Atlas share the most similar architecture due to their community-driven, open-source approach.
+Although RIPE Atlas is more established, \GlobalpingSystemName{} offers unique benefits and use cases that RIPE Atlas may not cover. \GlobalpingSystemName{} is a modern solution that focuses on user experience and casual/commercial use cases. \GlobalpingSystemName{} developers worked to make \FrontEnd{} intuitive to target every user base, including experts.
+This focus also makes it easier for non-technical users to run measurements quickly, making \GlobalpingSystemName{} more approachable to resource-constrained small businesses.
+They can lack technical experts, but the intuitive interface of \FrontEnd{} helps all users' learning curve.
+In addition, RIPE Atlas requires at least \$5000 to earn credits through donations, while \GlobalpingSystemName{} is only \$1 \cite{b10}.

-Non-technical business users can also utilize \SystemName{}'s official integrations instead of building their custom applications to get data into their workspaces.
+Non-technical business users can also utilize \GlobalpingSystemName{}'s official integrations instead of building their custom applications to get data into their workspaces.
 Although RIPE Atlas and Cedexis may have community-developed integrations, official integrations are more stable, secure, and reliable because they are supported and updated by the platform's development team.
-Essentially, \SystemName{} democratizes access for all users to network diagnostics from anywhere in the world.
+Essentially, \GlobalpingSystemName{} democratizes ND access for all users from anywhere in the world.